 - 671 reports were for emergency use of manual restraint (EUMR).
 Such EUMRs are permitted and not subject to phase out requirements like all other "restrictive" procedures.
 These reports are monitored and technical assistance is available when necessary. - Under the Positive Supports Rule, the External Program Review Committee (EPRC) has the duty to review and respond to BIRF reports involving EUMRs.
-Convened in February 2017, the Committee's work will help to reduce the number of people who experience EUMRs through the guidance they provide to license holders regarding specific uses of EUMR. - o This is an increase of 11 reports of EUMR from the previous quarter. - 209 reports involved restrictive procedures other than EUMR (i.e., mechanical restraint, time out, seclusion, and other restrictive procedures).
+Convened in February 2017, the Committee's work will help to reduce the number of people who experience EUMRs through the guidance they provide to license holders regarding specific uses of EUMR. - Beginning in May 2017, the EPRC conducted outreach to providers in response to EUMR reports.
+The impact of this work toward reducing the number of EUMR reports will be tracked and monitored over the next several quarterly reports. - o This is an increase of 11 reports of EUMR from the previous quarter. - 209 reports involved restrictive procedures other than EUMR (i.e., mechanical restraint, time out, seclusion, and other restrictive procedures).
 The EPRC provides ongoing monitoring over restrictive procedures being used by providers with persons under the committee's purview.
 DHS staff provide follow up and technical assistance for all reports involving restrictive procedures that are not implemented according to requirements under 245D or the Positive Supports Rule.
 The close monitoring and engagement by the EPRC with the approved cases of emergency use of procedures enables DHS to help providers work through some of the most difficult cases of ongoing use of mechanical restraints.
 Focusing existing capacity for technical assistance primarily on reports involving these restrictive procedures is expected to reduce the number of people experiencing these procedures, as well as reduce the number of reports seen here and under Positive Supports Goal Three. - The number of non-EUMR restrictive procedure reports decreased by 16 from the previous quarter.
 The increase in reports related to use of seat belt restraints may reflect that people were experiencing increased community integration. - 29 uses of seclusion or timeout involving 12 people were reported this quarter: - 27 reports of seclusion involving 9 people occurred at the St Peter facility (formerly known as Minnesota Security Hospital).
 As necessary, DHS Licensing Division investigates and issues correction orders for any violations of the Positive Supports Rule associated with use of mechanical restraint. - 2 reports of seclusion for 2 people was reported as an unapproved use of seclusion.
 DHS staff provide technical assistance provided technical assistance for the providers and referred the reports to Licensing Intake. - 1 report of seclusion was a coding error. - The number of seclusion or time out reports increased by 6 from the previous quarter.
 The increase for seclusion or time out reports occurred at the St Peter facility.